The Importance of Suicide Awareness & Prevention

 Wyomingites At Increased Risk

-In 2017, the last year the Center for Disease Control reported suicide-related data, Wyoming had the third-highest incidence of suicides in the United States and nearly double the number of suicides per capita than the national average.
+In 2018, the last year the Center for Disease Control reported suicide-related data, Wyoming had the second-highest incidence of suicides in the United States and nearly double the number of suicides per capita than the national average.

 Preventing Youth Suicide